Jira is getting a fresh new look and navigation

 You can restrict User picker (single user) and User picker (multiple user) custom fields to specific groups or project roles.
 To filter users:

-Select > Work items, then under Fields, choose Custom fields.
+1. Select , then Work items, then under Fields, choose Custom fields.

-Open the More () menu of the field you want to change, and select Contexts and default value.
+2. Select More actions () for the field you want to change, and select Contexts and default value.

 Troubleshoot work item configuration and context